 Breast implants are well made and problems with them are unusual.
 There is a chance over time however, that problems may develop with breast implants.
 As such you may require or prefer breast implant revision.BEFORE AND AFTER PHOTOS

-Reasons why women with breast implants may need or want to have them replaced include:
+Reasons why women with breast implants may need or want to have them replaced or removed include:

 - wanting to go bigger

 - capsular contracture or scarring around implants